gregv/new-hire/README.md

 31. How does the company track Operational Expenditure cost for running VMs/Infra/o11y?
 32. Is there a showback or chargeback model for teams to pay for the things they run?
 Is there a dashboard?
 33. What are the main KPIs/OKRs for the company?
 New accounts?
 Churned users?
 Revenue per X?
 Cost per X?
+34. How are people held accountable for actions/questions during AMAs?
+Does the company manage a backlog of "features" from employees in some manner?

 # Your org